s-a-malik/invase-gnn/README.md

 -   Prediction with instance-wise feature and node selection

-To run the pipeline for training and evaluation on INVASE-GNN framwork on the MUTAG dataset, simply run python main.py.
+To run the pipeline for training and evaluation on INVASE-GNN framwork on the MUTAG dataset, simply run `python main.py`.
 Experiment and model hyperparameters can be adjusted using command line flags.
+All code is in PyTorch, with GNNs implemented with [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric)

+In addition, GNNExplainer.py contains an example of the post-hoc graph explanation approach introduced in [GNNExplainer](https://arxiv.org/abs/1903.03894).

 ## Example Usage